Taleef7/pm.redmine/README.md

-# Redmine Monorepo
+# Redmine Semantic Search with OpenSearch

-A comprehensive monorepo setup for Redmine development and testing with Docker support.
+A comprehensive Redmine setup with semantic search capabilities using OpenSearch, ETL pipeline, and test data generation.

 ## Overview

 This repository contains:

 - **Redmine core** as a submodule (locked to 6.0-stable)
-- **Plugin submodules** in the `plugins/` directory
+- **Semantic search plugin** (RASS) that queries OpenSearch directly
+- **ETL pipeline** for indexing Redmine data into OpenSearch
+- **Docker infrastructure** with Redmine, MariaDB, and OpenSearch
-- **Docker infrastructure** for easy development and testing
+- **Test data generation** scripts for development and testing
 - **Automated workflows** for continuous integration

+## Features

+### 🔍 Semantic Search
+- Full-text search across all Redmine issues
+- Search in subject, description, project, status, priority, and more
+- Fuzzy matching and highlighting
+- Real-time search results with scoring

+### 📊 ETL Pipeline
+- Automated data extraction from Redmine REST API
+- Transformation and cleaning of issue data
+- Bulk indexing into OpenSearch
+- Configurable batch processing

+### 🧪 Test Data Generation
+- Rails console scripts for creating test projects and issues
+- Diverse issue types (software, marketing, HR)
+- Configurable data volume for testing

 ## Quick Start